-It is possible that this film is the one that reportedly contains a sequence showing the Dahlia ‘blooming’ within the kiln during firing.
+There may also have been a short film that reportedly contains a sequence showing the Dahlia ‘blooming’ within the kiln during firing.
 At least one collector with whom I correspond recalls seeing a portion of a show broadcast on a Tulsa, Oklahoma PBS station with a best-guess timeframe of 1981 or 1982.
 It is possible (again, anecdotally) that the PBS segment contained an interview with actress Zsa Zsa Gabor who had a number of pieces of Cybis in her personal collection.
-Whether this was part of the Cybis film, or was something added by PBS, is unknown.

 The Great Film Hunt

 Of course the Holy Grail would be to locate a copy of each of the Cybis films.
-Sadly, inquiries to various PBS stations that may have aired the 1981 film have turned up nothing.
-CINE does not share films or videos from their archives.
-Theresa Chorlton, the last surviving owner of the Cybis studio, did not join the studio until the mid-1980s.
-When I asked her several years ago about the films, she said that she had no knowledge of them nor where any copies might be.
-Copies loaned to retailers for event showings during the 1970s and early 1980s were supposed to have been returned to the studio afterwards.
-Although the 1972 film will have red-shifted like Porcelain Enchantments, there is a chance that the 1981 film might have been shot on Ektachrome or Kodachrome film; if so, it would still retain its original colors today.
+Sadly, CINE does not share films or videos from their archives and so the Chess Set film is probably lost forever.
+Theresa Chorlton, the last surviving owner of the Cybis studio, did not join them until the mid-1980s.
+When I asked her several years ago about the films, she said that she had no knowledge of them nor where any copies might be found.
+Copies loaned to retailers for event showings during the 1970s and early 1980s were supposed to have been returned to the studio afterwards although, luckily for us, obviously not all of them were!

-If any reader has seen either the 1972 chess-set film, or the 1981 film with the kiln-blooming Dahlia, at a past Cybis event or on television, I would love to be able to add your recollections.
+If any reader has seen either the 1972 chess-set film, or any Cybis film that shows either a kiln-blooming Dahlia or an interview with Miss Gabor, I would love to be able to add your recollections.
 There is a contact form at the link below.
 It is fascinating to know that Cybis porcelains had their own special foray onto the “silver screen!”